chenxingqiang/secret-learn/doc/modules/neural_networks_unsupervised.rst

 linear SVM or a perceptron.

 The model makes assumptions regarding the distribution of inputs.
-At the moment, jax-sklearn only provides :class:`BernoulliRBM`, which assumes the inputs are either binary values or values between 0 and 1, each encoding the probability that the specific feature would be turned on.
+At the moment, secret-learn only provides :class:`BernoulliRBM`, which assumes the inputs are either binary values or values between 0 and 1, each encoding the probability that the specific feature would be turned on.